 Each field day and workshop will be evaluated using the WSARE-approved Research and Education Outreach Survey with the added question: “What would have made this program more useful to you?”
 We will use the survey results from the first Field Day and first workshop to adjust our outreach approach for future efforts.
 To assess project impact, we will conduct a survey in January 2020 through the USPS of ~1/3 of Choteau County producers (selected randomly from FSA lists).
 In this survey, it will be critical to ask if the farmer had experienced soil acidification on his/her fields and had heard about the project, to assist with survey result analysis.
 Dr. Jones has considerable experience with surveys; for example, he led a state-wide randomized survey in 2015 from a previously funded cover crop WSARE study (501 surveys; 40% response) and assisted with two county-focused surveys for a USDA-National Integrated Water Quality Program study in 2012 and 2015 (280 – 400 surveys each; ~55% response rate).
 He received his training in survey approach and analysis from rural sociologist, Douglas Jackson -Smith (at that time with USU).
 The major goals of the survey will be to determine 1) if producer knowledge and understanding of the acidification process and mitigation options have improved, and 2) if producer practices have changed or are more likely to change because of this study.

 Research activities are still in progress.
-A brief summary of progress is provided below.
+A brief summary of activities, progress and highlights is provided for each Objective below.

 Under Objective 1